hugo-eureka-esr/hugo-eureka-esr/CONTRIBUTING.md

 ## Font Awesome

-Eureka reduce the size of Font Awesome with tree shaking.
+Eureka ESR reduces the size of Font Awesome with tree shaking.
 If your PR contains changes to Font Awesome icons, please make sure to update `layouts/partials/utils/get-fontawesome-icons.html` to include all related icons.